Skip to content

 Parent Profile | Lesson History Page

-When you first land on the lesson history page, you'll begin by selecting the child profile you would like to view lesson history for.
-This is only applicable if you have more than one child registered for Hoot.
+When you first land on the Lesson History page, you'll begin by selecting the child profile whose lesson history you would like to view.
+This applies only if you have more than one child registered for Hoot.

 Select a Student